sarahpmedeiros/course-2017-spr-proj/minteng_tigerlei_zhidou/README.md

 Area: Jamaica Plain 02130    Avg rent: 2214
 Grades: {'safety': 3, 'rent': 3, 'food': 5, 'transport': 2}
 ```
-## Problem 2: Statistical Analysis
+## 2.b Problem 2: Statistical Analysis
 After finding ideal area for a new company, we would like to dig deeper into those areas, because this area might be the best choice for now, but it might change, with the variation of rental, crime and transportations.
 So based on current data, we want to study on the trend of these factors, and for now we mainly focus on crime in different blocks(grids).
+A new dataset [Safety(Crime 2012-2015)](https://data.cityofboston.gov/Public-Safety/Crime-Incident-Reports-July-2012-August-2015-Sourc/7cdf-6fgx) has been added.

 Now let *X<sub>ij</sub>* as the the number of crimes happens in block *i* in year *j*.
 If *X<sub>ij</sub>* and *X<sub>i(j + 1)</sub>* are highly correlated, then we could claim the number of crimes of these two year in this block have similar distribution.
 Thus if these random variables continuously related to each other, then we could use such correlation to predict the trend of the criminal events in this year.